apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 	${sling:adaptTo(resource, 'org.apache.sling.models.it.models.MyModel')}

 As with other AdapterFactories, if the adaptation can't be made for any reason, `adaptTo()` returns null.

-## ModelFactory (since 1.2.0)
+## ModelFactory
 *See also  [SLING-3709](https://issues.apache.org/jira/browse/SLING-3709)*

 Since Sling Models 1.2.0 there is another way of instantiating models.
 The OSGi service `ModelFactory` provides a method for instantiating a model that throws exceptions.
-This is not allowed by the Javadoc contract of the adaptTo method.
+This is not allowed by the Javadoc contract of the `adaptTo()` method.
 That way `null` checks are not necessary and it is easier to see why instantiation of the model failed.

     ::java
 	try {